 Interestingly, the visible portion of your teeth is just a fraction of their actual length.
 Each tooth extends deep beneath the gums, where its root embeds within the jawbone.
 This extended root is essential for enduring the pressures of chewing.
 The alveolar bone encompasses these roots, forming the tooth socket, or "alveolus."
 At the root's base, a strong tissue called cementum fastens the tooth firmly to the alveolar bone.

-Both the upper jaw (maxilla) and lower jaw (mandible) contain alveolar bone.
-In addition, a special ligament completes the package, binding teeth securely into place for maximum support.
+Both the upper jaw (maxilla) and lower jaw (mandible) contain the alveolar bone.
+Complementing this structure is a specialized ligament that securely binds each tooth in place, providing optimal support.

-Smoking - Smoking cigarettes, cigars and pipes have all been linked to increased risk of periodontal disease and alveolar bone resorption.
+Smoking - Smoking tobacco products is linked to an increased risk of periodontal disease and alveolar bone resorption.

-Osteoporosi - Adults who are susceptible to bone loss, especially women, may be more likely to experience some alveolar bone loss.
+Osteoporosis - Certain individuals, particularly women prone to bone loss, may experience alveolar bone loss.

-Bad Oral Hygiene Habits - Given the link between gum disease and alveolar bone loss, bad oral habits can have serious consequences down the road.
-Good oral hygiene is important to keeping your dental health at its best.
+Poor Oral Hygiene Habits - Given the connection between gum disease and alveolar bone loss, maintaining excellent oral hygiene is vital to prevent future complications.

 If you suspect alveolar bone loss, your dentist is your most valuable resource for guidance.
 Schedule an appointment to discuss your concerns.
 If you're seeking a dentist, we're here to assist you in finding the right one!